complexsystemslab/reading_list_journal_club/README.md

 ### Writeup

-Reimagine a future Ai deployed systemic impact
+Reimagine a future where AI is deployed

+Evaluate systemic impact of AI

 Case studies: working in a logistics company and deploying AI

-Voices of students
+Voices of students (paper)